 The shallow root system of the bell pepper plant means that it is prone to toppling over.
 This is particularly the case when it is laden with fruit.
 Stakes or tomato cages can be used to provide support.
 This has the additional benefit of keeping the fruit away from the ground where it may rot or fall victim to pests.

 Support is essential to prevent crops from snapping or toppling over under the weight of the fruit.
 The position the support is when planting young plants in their final position.
-This allows you to train the plant along the support.
+This allows you to train the peppers along the support.

 Common Bell Pepper Problems